Great Oak Farm

 Once the Town acquires the CR, the public will be able to access the land by way of a perimeter trail on the property.
 Public access will be included as a right in the CR.
 The trail head and parking area will sit on an abutting 1.2-acre parcel to be donated by the owner of Great Oak Farm to the Town.

-In addition to the perimeter trail, the pond can be available for skating in the winter, bow-hunting will be allowed by permission of the landowner, and horseback riding lessons are available on the property for a fee.
-Finally, this property will provide an asset to local school-aged children.
+This property will provide an asset to local school-aged children.
 A local educator, Hands on Nature, who provides outdoor education to home-schooled children in the area, will be able to make use of the agricultural amenities, water features, and forest on the property.